-Updated with additional figures April 5, 2019—For a good chunk of 2018, NAFTA’s renegotiation was surrounded by an air of uncertainty.
+Updated May 17, 2019—For a good chunk of 2018, NAFTA’s renegotiation was surrounded by an air of uncertainty.
 Then, in November, the three members signed a deal known as the U.S.-Mexico Canada Agreement, or USMCA in the United States, CUSMA in Canada, and TMEC in Mexico.
 And now uncertainty surrounds the new deal’s ratification.

 Meanwhile, trilateral trade among the partners of the original North American Free Trade Agreement isn’t just chugging along—it’s growing.
 In 2018, three-way trade surpassed $1.25 trillion, rising nearly 8 percent when compared to the prior year.

 AS/COA Online takes a look at the facts, with a spotlight on U.S.-Mexico trade.

 Elizabeth Gonzalez and Adán Toledo contributed to the chart.